Introduction to the Shell and Command Line on Oracle Linux

 rmdir temp

-30. Display the file types in your current directory using the ls command.
+30. Display the file types in your current directory.

 ls -F

-31. Starting in your home directory, find all files named myfile using the find command.
+31. Starting in your home directory, search for all files named myfile.

 find ~ -name myfile

-32. Starting in your home directory, find all files named temp2 using the find command.
+32. Start in your home directory and search for all files named temp2.

 find ~ -name temp2